Mobile, Alabama: Rail

-Roadways
+Roadways, bus and cycling

 Two major interstate highways and a spur converge in Mobile.
 Interstate 10 runs northeast to southwest across the city, while Interstate 65 starts in Mobile at Interstate 10 and runs north.
 Interstate 165 connects to Interstate 65 north of the city in Prichard and joins Interstate 10 in downtown Mobile.
 Mobile is well served by many major highway systems.
 US Highways US 31, US 43, US 45, US 90, and US 98 radiate from Mobile traveling east, west, and north.
 Mobile has three routes east across the Mobile River and Mobile Bay into neighboring Baldwin County.
 Interstate 10 leaves downtown through the George Wallace Tunnel under the river and then over the bay across the Jubilee Parkway to Spanish Fort and Daphne.
 US 98 leaves downtown through the Bankhead Tunnel under the river, onto Blakeley Island, and then over the bay across the Battleship Parkway into Spanish Fort.
 US 90 travels over the Cochrane–Africatown USA Bridge to the north of downtown onto Blakeley Island, where it becomes co-routed with US 98.

 Mobile's public transportation is the Wave Transit System which features buses with 18 fixed routes and neighborhood service.
 Baylinc is a public transportation bus service provided by the Baldwin Rural Transit System in cooperation with the Wave Transit System that provides service between eastern Baldwin County and downtown Mobile.
 Baylinc operates Monday through Friday.
 Greyhound Lines provides intercity bus service between Mobile and many locations throughout the United States.
 Mobile is served by several taxi and limousine services.

+To leverage Mobile's waterways for recreational use, The Three Mile Creek Greenway Trail is being designed and implemented under the instruction of the City Council.
+The linear park will ultimately span seven miles, from Langan (Municipal) Park to Dr. Martin Luther King Junior Avenue, and include trailheads, sidewalks, and bike lanes.
+The existing greenway is centered at Tricentennial Park.

+The Wave Transit System provides fixed-route bus and demand-response service in Mobile.